TejasMate/metacall-example-ci-old/README.md

 The script will iterate through the YAML configuration files in the `examples-testing/test-suits` directory, generate the expect scripts, and run the tests.
 If all tests pass, you should see a success message for each test case.

+## CI Behavior

+The `test.py` script is designed to raise an exception if any of the test cases fail.
+This behavior is useful for integrating the script into a continuous integration (CI) pipeline, where the failure of any test case should cause the build to fail.

+If a test case fails, the script will print a message indicating the failed test case(s) and raise an exception with the list of failed test cases

 ## Contributing

 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.